Josh McCoy: Purbook can be promoted if we win all our remaining matches

 ‘They beat earlier in the season but the wicket was a bit dodgy and we threw it away when we should have won.

-‘They knew that as well and I’m confident ahead of this game.’
+‘They knew that as well and I’m confident ahead of Saturday.’

-Fareham & Crofton hope to edge away from the drop zone with success at rock-bottom Lymington II.
+Fareham & Crofton will be hoping to edge away from the drop zone with a success at basement-side Lymington II.

-Havant have a tough premier division clash at leaders Bashley, while Burridge head to Lymington.
+Meanwhile, Havant have a tough premier division clash at leaders Bashley (Rydal), while Burridge head to Lymington.

-In division one, promotion-chasing Portsmouth will be aiming for maximum points when strugglers Ventnor travel to St Helen’s, while Sarisbury host Rowledge.
+In division one, promotion-chasing Portsmouth will be aiming for maximum points when strugglers Ventnor travel to St Helen's.